FreeTubeApp/yt-comment-scraper/README.md

 ```
 **Returned Data**

 The data is returned as a list of objects (seen below).
-The replies have the same structure, except they are missing the replies attribute.
 ```javascript
 // The data is a list of objects containing the following attributes:
   comments: [